asrhou/NATMI/README.md

 optional arguments:
-  -h, --help            show this help message and exit --species SPECIES     the expression data can only be generated from human or mouse for now (users provide expression data. do you mean: only human and mouse expression data are currently supported) --emFile EMFILE       the path to the expression matrix file with row names (gene symbols) and column names (cell names/single-cell identifiers)
+  -h, --help            show this help message and exit --species SPECIES     only expression data generated from human, mouse and other 19 species in HomoloGene database (https://www.ncbi.nlm.nih.gov/homologene/statistics/) are currently supported
-  --annFile ANNFILE     the path to the metafile in which row one has column names, column one has single-cell identifiers and column two has corresponding cluster IDs.
-This file is NOT required for bulk data
+  --emFile EMFILE       the path to the expression matrix file with row names (gene symbols) and column names (cell names/single-cell identifiers)
-(row one has column names, column one has single-cell identifiers and column two has corresponding cluster IDs--> cant follow that)
+  --annFile ANNFILE     the path to the metafile in which column one has single-cell identifiers and column two has corresponding cluster IDs (see file 'toy.sc.ann.txt' as an example)
   --signalType SIGNALTYPE
                         lrc2p (default) has literature supported ligand-receptor pairs | lrc2a has putative and literature supported ligand-receptor pairs, folder name of the interaction database
   --coreNum CORENUM     the number of CPU cores used, default is one